 Old Kayle was pretty useless early on as well.
 But with the Press the Attack keystone and her passive shred, she could still pack a punch with sustained ranged auto attacks over time.
 And she had the option to freeze lanes outside her turret and safely farm them from range.

-For the first few levels, you just want to freeze the lane if possible, last hit as best you can, and soak up experience, because that’s going to save you.
+For the first few levels, you just want to freeze the lane if possible, use E and Q selectively to proc Klepto, last hit as best you can, and soak up experience, because that’s going to save you.

 It gets better

 Kayle’s passive transforms her at levels six, 11, and 16, making her successively more powerful as the game goes on.
 That’s why it’s important to not die in lane and be near enough to the minions to receive experience.
 Gold is definitely a secondary concern on this champion.
 Sitting under turret is an option against kill-oriented opponents like Pantheon.